-The Community Medicine Program—Family Health Centers at NYU Langone provides healthcare to adults through several New York City homeless services locations.
+The care team at Community Medicine Program—Family Health Centers at NYU Langone provides healthcare to adults through several New York City homeless services locations.

-Our program reaches people who otherwise would have limited access to healthcare.
+Our program, part of Family Health Centers at NYU Langone, reaches people who otherwise would have limited access to healthcare.
 We provide primary and urgent care as well as vaccinations, women’s health services, dental care, and health education.
 We also offer behavioral health services including psychotherapy and psychiatric evaluation.

 In addition to our primary care services, we can connect our patients with doctors from more than 25 medical and surgical specialties.